Cooking Your Way From Krakow To Zakopane

 Day 1 – Sunday

-We meet in the lobby of the Grand Hotel in Krakow at 10:00 a.m. for a group transfer by mini bus to Hotel Logos in Zakopane, our home for the next four days.
-The hotel is located withing walking distance to Krupowki Street and offers luxurious Wellness & SPA services and a roof top bar overlooking Giewont peak.
+We meet in the lobby of Hotel Legend in Krakow at 10:00 a.m. for a group transfer by mini bus to 5-star Nosalowy Park Hotel & Spa in Zakopane, our home for the next four days.
+The hotel is located withing walking distance to Krupowki Street and offers luxurious Wellness & SPA services.
 In addition to its convenient location, the hotel offers traditional Zakopane hospitality.
 On the way to Zakopane, we stop for a sumptuous home-made lunch at an agrotourist farm, Lesniczowka u Zieby, in the village of Dolina Chocholowska where we will sample the famous oscypek cheese and highlander tea – which includes vodka – before we resume our journey to Zakopane.
 After settling into our comfortable hotel, relax or go for a leisurely walk around Zakopane.
-This evening we gather for a festive Welcome Dinner at Hotel Logos restaurant and dine on local specialties.
+This evening we gather for a festive Welcome Dinner at our hotel restaurant and dine on local specialties.

 Day 2 – Monday